 - Sleeve resection: Removal of a piece of bronchus, and then reattach the remaining part of the bronchus.

 - Open-chest surgery (Thoracotomy): For many years, chest surgery was performed through incisions 6 to 10 inches long.
 The ribs are spread open to allow a thoracic surgeon to get hands in to the chest to perform an operation.
-Currently, open procedures are less common, as minimally invasive surgeries are easier on the patient and equally effective.
+Currently, open procedures are less common, as minimally invasive lung cancer surgeries are easier on the patient and equally effective.
 Sometimes, major open surgery is required, such as when the tumor is very large.

-- VATS (Video-Assisted Thoracoscopic Surgery): is a minimally invasive procedure that involves the insertion of a small camera and surgical instruments through small incisions in the chest.
+- VATS (Video-Assisted Thoracoscopic Surgery): is a minimally invasive procedure for lung cancer treatment that involves the insertion of a small camera and surgical instruments through small incisions in the chest.
 This is less invasive than big chest incisions that require spreading the ribs.
 VATS lobectomy usually involves three small incisions without any spreading of the ribs, although in selected cases we use only 1 incision (Uniport).
 A camera is used to assist the dissection of sensitive blood vessels and lung structures.
-Less pain and quicker recovery are the goals.
+Less pain and quicker lung cancer recovery are the goals.
 If chemotherapy is necessary after surgery, patients are healthier and can more reliably begin their adjuvant additional therapy.

 Currently, smaller, less complicated procedures, such as wedge resections, are usually performed with VATS.
 At the John Wayne Cancer Institute, our thoracic surgeons perform over 90% of their lung cancer operations with minimally invasive surgery.
 Our papers in medical journals have shown this reduces complications and length of stay in the hospital without compromising the chance of a cure.
 We pioneered this technique.